Our Impact

 We’re creating a future where health justice is achieved for all people living with or at risk for HIV.
 That means ending the HIV epidemic Here is a snapshot of ways our work impacts our communities.

 Our work contributes substantially to the reduction of new infections across San Francisco.
-As the largest community-based HIV test site, we diagnose the greatest number of new HIV cases (alongside Zuckerberg San Francisco General Hospital) and distributed the highest volume of sterile syringes.
+We are one of the largest community-based providers of HIV testing and PrEP, and we distribute the highest volume of sterile syringes as the leading organization in the Syringe Access Collaborative.
 We also provide high-quality substance use services, linkage to and retention in HIV care, and social support services.

 Our impact and services provided annually: